 To avoid collapsing under the weight of the legal and financial problems, Plibrico filed for Chapter 11 bankruptcy reorganization.
 The Plibrico Asbestos Trust formed on March 1, 2006, through the U.S. Bankruptcy Court in the Northern District of Illinois.

 Like all other asbestos trusts, the Plibrico trust has a limited amount of funds to pay claimants.
 When the trust opened, it paid 1.2 percent.
 The amount was raised to 1.36 percent in 2016.
-That means claimants receive 1.36 percent of the amount requested.
+In October of 2020 the payment percentage was lowered to 1.21%.
+That means claimants receive 1.21 percent of the amount requested.
 This allows for an even distribution of funds across all claimants.

 See if you qualify for compensation from the Plibrico Asbestos Trust today.Get Help Now